A twisted moment map and its equivariance: Introduction

 The rest of this paper is organized as follows.
-In Section 2, we first review the Hermitian symmetric case by a basic example, then construct holomorphic local isomorphisms $\mu_{\lambda;\sigma}$ from cotangent bundle $T^* U_\sigma$ into the coadjoint orbit for $\sigma \in W/W_\lambda$.
+In Section 2, we first review the case of the Hermitian symmetric by a basic example, then construct holomorphic local isomorphisms $\mu_{\lambda;\sigma}$ from cotangent bundle $T^* U_\sigma$ into the coadjoint orbit for $\sigma \in W/W_\lambda$.
 In Section 3, we define an action of $\Gc$ on the cotangent bundle by affine transformation, and show that $\mu_{\lambda;\sigma}$ is $\Gc$-equivariant.
-Replacing the canonical transition functions by the ones induced from the affine action of $\Gc$, we construct the holomorphic twisted cotangent bundle mentioned above, and show that the maps $\{ \mu_{\lambda;\sigma} \}_\sigma$ define the isomorphism $\mu_{\lambda}$ from the twisted cotangent bundle onto the complex coadjoint orbit.
+Replacing the canonical transition functions by the ones induced from the affine action of $\Gc$, we construct the holomorphic twisted cotangent bundle mentioned above, and show that the maps $\{ \mu_{\lambda;\sigma} \}_\sigma$ provides the isomorphism $\mu_{\lambda}$ from the twisted cotangent bundle onto the complex coadjoint orbit.
 Finally, we prove that the isomorphism $\mu_{\lambda}$ is symplectic.

-In what follows, whenever there is no risk of confusion, we shall agree that local coordinates themselves represent the points of manifolds under considerations, as usual.
+As an application, we give an explicit embeddings of coadjoint \Gr-orbits into the twisted cotangent bundles when $(\Gr,\Kr)$ is a classical Hermitian symmetric space of noncompact type.